 Median: 41.2°

-Explanation: In materials with random crystallographic orientations, misorientation follows the Mackenzie distribution.
-In actual materials, special boundaries such as Σ3 twin boundaries appear as peaks.
+Explanation: In a material with random crystallographic orientations, the misorientation distribution follows the Mackenzie distribution.
+In real materials, special boundaries such as Σ3 twin boundaries appear as a peak.

-Code Example 4: Classification of CSL (Coincidence Site Lattice) Grain Boundaries
+Example 4: Classifying CSL (Coincidence Site Lattice) Grain Boundaries

 import numpy as np